top of page

 Users have to scroll four times if the data has four piece

-User can see the important value only
+User see the important value only

 Users can see further details on the second page